airbytehq/airbyte/docs/integrations/connector-support-levels.md

   development or not prioritized) and may include backward-incompatible/breaking API changes with no or short notice.
 - Marketplace connectors have no Support SLAs.
+- You're very welcome to contribute new features and streams to an existing Marketplace integration.
+Airbyte Contributor Experience team is happy to review PRs when we have capacity.

 ## Archived